simonkurtz-MSFT/python-openai-loadbalancer/README.md

 ## Attribution

-This project would not have been possible without the incredibnle work that [@andredewes](https://github.com/andredewes) has done with his [Smart Load Balancing for OpenAI Endpoints and Azure API Management](https://github.com/Azure-Samples/openai-apim-lb).
+This project would not have been possible without the incredible work that [@andredewes](https://github.com/andredewes) has done with his [Smart Load Balancing for OpenAI Endpoints and Azure API Management](https://github.com/Azure-Samples/openai-apim-lb).
 If you use Azure API Management in your infrastructure, I highly recommend you consider his policy.

 ## Current Limitations